Kilimanjaro: 19,341′ (5,895 m)

 Inclusions and Exclusions for Kilimanjaro Trek

-Included in the Mount Kilimanjaro trek fee:
+Included in the Trip Fee:

 • Unlimited pre-trip access to our office resources.